Toyota: 1980s

 After the successes of the 1970s, and the threats of import restrictions, Toyota started making additional investments in the North American market in the 1980s.
 In 1981, Japan agreed to voluntary export restraints, which limited the number of vehicles the nation would send to the United States each year, leading Toyota to establish assembly plants in North America.
 The U.S. government also closed the loophole that allowed Toyota to pay lower taxes by building truck beds in America.

 Also in 1981, Eiji Toyoda stepped down as president and assumed the title of chairman.
 He was succeeded as president by Shoichiro Toyoda, the son of the company's founder.
 Within months, Shoichiro started to merge Toyota's sales and production organizations, and in 1982 the combined companies became the Toyota Motor Corporation.
 The two groups were described as "oil and water" and it took years of leadership from Shoichiro to successfully combine them into one organization.

+In Japan, Toyota offered mid-level luxury cars that were a class below the Crown and Century and offered hardtop coupes and sedans.
+The Supra, Mark II, Cresta and Chaser offered several trim packages with different engine displacements to provide buyers with annual road tax advantages.
+At the same time, sports cars like Celica, Corolla Levin and Sprinter Trueno sold very well.